quii/learn-go-with-tests/anti-patterns.md

 At first pass it's reasonable to say the design isn't so bad.
 It only has 2 dependencies!

-Let's re-evaluate this by considering the handler's responsibilities
+Re-evaluate the design by considering the handler's responsibilities

 - Parse the request body into a `User` ✅
-- Go to a storage abstraction and check if the user exists ❓
+- Use `UserStore` to check if the user exists ❓
-- Go to the storage abstraction and store the user ❓
+- Use `UserStore` to store the user ❓
 - Compose an email ❓
-- Use an emailer abstraction to send the email ❓
+- Use `Emailer` to send the email ❓
 - Return an appropriate http response, depending on success, errors, etc ✅

 To exercise this code, you're going to have to write many tests with varying degrees of test double setups, spies, etc